How to Apply

 Does your school share our Core Values?
 Do our Essential Characteristics of NWAIS Schools describe your school?
 If your answer is “Yes” to those questions, then the time has come to join our growing association of 115 schools serving over 19,000 students.
 See where your school fits in by using our comprehensive Accreditation Rubric.

-Membership Vs. Accreditation
+Affiliation Vs. Accreditation

 - The school’s application material